 However, others may argue that search volume statistics are only estimated averages and should only be used as a guide.
 In this logic, the more data the better so including search partners will give you a better idea of the actual use of the keyword in search.
 YouTube for example is included in search partners.
 So that means if you are trying to get search volume statistics from YouTube (which is not available), including partners will give you better insights.

-Because of this latter reasoning, at this current time, our own AI-powered keyword research tool Twinword Ideas includes statistics from Google search partners.
+Because of this latter reasoning, our own AI-powered keyword research tool Twinword Ideas provides an option to include statistics from Google search partners.
 We believe that more data allows all keyword researchers to get a better overview of keyword popularity.

 As always, remember that statistics and averages are only a guide and that the best decisions should come from running tests and looking at the results.